The production phases

 Phase 2: Roasting

 Here begins the second phase, namely the roasting phase, where the coffee begins its delicate and fundamental cooking process which takes place in a kiln completely made of cast iron, which simultaneously roasts and blends it with special blades positioned at the internal to favor the perfect and uniform roasting of the coffee.
+For better information and facts popular online casinos.
 The roaster, with his know-how, decides when the roasting is completed and it pulls out the coffee from the kiln.

 Phase 3: Cooling